elastic/elasticsearch-dsl-py/docs/faceted_search.rst

-the response returned from the ``FacetedSearch`` object (by calling ``.execute()``) is a subclass of the standard ``Response`` class that adds a property called ``facets`` which contains a dictionary with lists of buckets - each represented by a tuple of key, document cound and a flag indicating whether this value has been filtered on.
+the response returned from the ``FacetedSearch`` object (by calling ``.execute()``) is a subclass of the standard ``Response`` class that adds a property called ``facets`` which contains a dictionary with lists of buckets - each represented by a tuple of key, document count and a flag indicating whether this value has been filtered on.

 Example